reutd/ABC/README.md

 ```

 ## Usage
-The model takes an anndata object and two string variables: batch_label and type_label representing the batch label and cell type label keys into anndata.obs.
+The model takes an annotated anndata object (cell type and batch label annotations needed) and
+two string variables: batch_label and type_label representing the batch label and cell type label
+keys into anndata.obs.
 Please make sure to use preprocessed data after normalization and log1 transformation. (for example using the scanpy methods sc.pp.normalize_total and sc.pp.log1p).

 First, create the ABC model: